SDSU Retirement Association

 Message from our President, Nancy Farnan

 Welcome to the website of San Diego State University's Retirement Association.
-We are continuing to add functions to this site, so please browse and see what might be useful and relevant to you.
-We are beginning to have in-person events; and it’s wonderful to get together again!
-Perhaps you have already attended one or more.
+We are continuing to add information and functions to this site, so please browse and see what might be interesting and relevant to you.
+We continue to build our website presence.
+Membership dues, scholarship donations, and updated member information can, as of last year, be accessed on the website--in addition to the usual paper mailing.
+You’ll find listings of events; and, in addition, watch for some new offerings that we hope to have available starting this year!
+We have had several in-person events and plan more in the upcoming months!
+Perhaps you have attended one or more.
 We continue to grow as an organization.
 Our membership is increasing.
-We continue to be vibrant and active and are working to create an increasingly strong sense of community among the membership, as well as contributing in various ways to San Diego State University and its students.
+As we strive to be vibrant and active, we are working to create an increasingly strong sense of community among the membership, as well as contributing in various ways to San Diego State University and its students.
 Volunteer members worked again this year with the university to review students’ applications for many of SDSU's scholarships, including our Retirement Association scholarships.
-We awarded the association's 2020-2021 scholarships and were able to meet many of the awardees at our annual Business Meeting/Luncheon.
-We have an increased website presence; and membership dues, scholarship donations, and updated member information can now be accessed on our website, in addition to the usual paper mailing.
-New interest groups are being formed.
+We were able again to meet many of the awardees at our annual Business Meeting/Luncheon.
+It’s wonderful to hear about their academic aspirations and experiences.
+In March, we co-hosted with the university one of the many events for SDSU’s 125th Anniversary Celebration, this one especially for retired faculty and staff.
+New Special Interest Groups are being formed.
 PostScript continues to be a wonderful and informative publication for members.
 You will notice that no one is named in this message, but the list of active members is long.
-Suffice it to say that everything we do is driven by a committed and talented Board and other association members.
+Suffice it to say that everything we do is driven by a committed and talented Board, some of whom are stepping into Board roles for the first time this year, and other active association members.
 We look forward to participating with you as we thrive and grow as an organization.
 Please do not hesitate to contact us at [email protected], and stay safe during what continue to be challenging times.

 The SDSURA is available to all retired and current faculty and staff of SDSU and its Auxiliary organizations.
 The SDSURA